maubuz/mauvim/README.md

-# kickstart-modular.nvim
+# maubuz's neovim config

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is maubuz's personal neovim configuration forked of [kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim), which is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).*

 A starting point for Neovim that is: